antronic/thai-baht-text-js/README.md

 The Thai-Baht-Text JS is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Ending message
-If you found bugs, please pull request back or open issue.
+If you found bugs, please send pull request back or open an issue.

 Thank you so much 😃
 <br /><br />